Dyslexia

 Traditional written exams can be difficult for students with Dyslexia due to their challenges with reading and writing.
 However, some modifications can make these assessments more accessible:

-2. Clear Formatting: A clear and simple layout can make a big difference.
-Consider using a larger font, wide margins, and clear section headings to minimize visual confusion.
+2. Clear formatting: A clear and simple layout can make a big difference.
+Consider using a larger font, wide margins, and clear section headings to minimise visual confusion.

 3. Accommodations: Tools such as spell-checkers or text-to-speech software can help students with Dyslexia during exams.
 This levels the playing field by enabling them to show their knowledge without being hindered by their Dyslexia.